19hours/sg-statutes/Acts/Presidential Elections Act.md

 ### Recounting of votes

-32B\.—(1) Subject to subsections (3) and (4), any candidate at an election or his counting agent may —

-(a) if he is present at the sole counting place specified for the election and the counting of votes at that counting place is completed; or

-(b) if he is present at the principal counting place specified for the election and the votes counted at all counting places for that election have been added at that principal counting place,

-apply to the Returning Officer to have the votes given at the election recounted.

-[19/2001]

-(2) Subject to subsections (3) and (4), the Returning Officer shall allow and conduct the recounting of votes if an application for a recount is made under this section.

-[19/2001]

-(3) Not more than one application to recount the votes given at any election shall be made or allowed under this section.

-[19/2001]

-(4) Without prejudice to subsection (3), no application for a recount shall be made and no recount shall be allowed under this section where the difference between the number of votes given to the candidate with the most votes and the number cast for any other candidate is more than 2% of the total number of votes cast (excluding rejected votes and tendered votes) at the election.
+32B\.—(1) The Returning Officer must conduct a recount of the votes cast in Singapore at an election if the difference between the number of votes given to the candidate with the most votes and the number of votes given to any other candidate at the election is 2% or less of the total number of votes cast in Singapore (excluding rejected votes and tendered votes) at the election.

-[19/2001]

-(5) No step shall be taken under section 32 to declare any candidate elected until the candidates or counting agents present at the sole counting place or the principal counting place, as the case may be, have been given a reasonable opportunity to exercise the right conferred by this section.

-[19/2001]
+(2) The recount of the votes under subsection (1) may be conducted only once, and must take place as soon as practicable —

+(a) in the case of a sole counting place specified under this Act for the election, after the counting of the votes at the sole counting place is completed; or

+(b) in the case of more than one counting place specified under this Act for the election, after the Returning Officer has ascertained the total number of votes given to each candidate in the election under section 32(8C).

-(6) Where an application for a recounting of votes is allowed by the Returning Officer, the votes at the counting place or, if there are more than one, at every counting place shall be recounted and added following the same procedure set out in sections 32 and 33.
+(3) Where a recount of the votes is to be conducted, the votes at the sole counting place or, if there is more than one counting place, at every counting place must be recounted and added following the same procedure set out in sections 32 and 33.

-[19/2001]

-(7) This section and section 33 shall apply to the recounting of votes cast by overseas electors with such modifications as are necessary.
+(4) This section applies to the recounting of votes cast by overseas electors, with the necessary modifications.

-[19/2001]
+[Act 6 of 2017 wef 01/04/2017]

 ### Votes to be rejected